PinkDiamond1/xm-labs-control-m-9/README.md

 8. Copy the URL that is displayed and use that for the `XMATTERS_CMDRESULT_FORM` variable in `config.js`.
 9. That's it for the URLs that are needed for `config.js` (later on).

-### 1.5 Collect Inbound Integration URL's for use when Configuring Constants
+### 1.5 Collect Inbound Integration URL's for use when configuring Constants
-To successfully configure the Constants used by the scripts in the Communication Plan, we need to collect the URLs for three inbound integrations:
+To successfully configure the the `FORM_LOOKUP_ARRAY` Constant used by the scripts in the Communication Plan, we need to collect the URLs for three inbound integrations:

 * `Trigger Abend Form`,
 * `Trigger Complete Too Fast Form`, and
 * `Trigger Run Too Long Form`.

-These are used in the `FORM_LOOKUP_ARRAY` Constant.
+These are used directly in the `FORM_LOOKUP_ARRAY` Constant.

 1. Login to xMatters OnDemand
 2. Navigate to the Developer tab